 The AAAS Award for Scientific Freedom and Responsibility is presented annually by the American Association for the Advancement of Science to honor scientists and engineers whose exemplary actions have served to foster scientific freedom and responsibility.
+We hope that the presentation of this award will inspire the next generation of scientists and engineers as they begin their careers.

 The Award recognizes scientists and engineers who have: